-Write Night Draws More Than 100 Student Writers
+Latest Write Night Draws More Than 200 Students

-Nov.
-8 from 7 p.m. - midnight, the library again hosted Write Night or "The Long Night Against Procrastination."
-First "invented" by a peer tutor at the Writing Center at Europa University Vladrina (an hour's drive east from Berlin), translated into German it's “Lange Nacht Der Aufgeschobenen Hausarbeiten"!
+Last night from 7 p.m. - midnight, the library again hosted Write Night, or "The Long Night Against Procrastination."
+First invented by a tutor at the Writing Center at Europa University Vladrina, in Germany it's called “Lange Nacht Der Aufgeschobenen Hausarbeiten"!

-After a successful start in 2010 the idea spread beyond Germany to the U.S. and other countries.
-Hekman Library has been hosting Write Nights for the past couple of years.
-The library always teams up with the Rhetoric Center, and sometimes faculty hold office hours in the library.
+After a successful start in 2010, the idea spread beyond Germany to the U.S. and other countries.
+Hekman Library has been hosting Write Nights for the past four years.
+The library teams up with the Rhetoric Center to plan and staff the event, and sometimes faculty hold office hours in the library.

 Write Night takes place twice a year during the weeks that students feel the most stress to get their writing projects finished (mid-late November and late March after spring break).
 For the past couple of Write Nights, the Rhetoric Center has signed up more than 200 students who commit to writing a certain number of words or pages per hour.
 Chimes staffers showed up along with a group of students who are encouraging their peers to write and submit one-act plays for review.
 The winning play will be acted, produced, and directed by students.
 (See photo on the right).